Vault

 ### Borrow Operations

-Similarly, Operators can repay via the Lender, which transfers borrowed assets back to the Vault.
+Similarly, Borrowers can repay via the Lender, which transfers borrowed assets back to the Vault.

 ### Vault Management